carpentries-incubator/geospatial-python/episodes/03-crs.md

 ---

 :::questions
-- What is a coordinate reference system and how do you interpret one?
+- What is a coordinate reference system and how do I interpret one?
 :::

 :::objectives